BiruktiAbera1/demo-repo/README.md

 # Demo

-getting to know with github!
+getting to know with github !

+# sub header

+Train myself with github !